2034-03-13 1600EDT A Prince In The Eye Of The Storm

 “We’re going to need more that five minutes for this, Archie.”

 “Of course.
 The first step is to set up my cover.
 My dop' will trade places with me before we start the meeting.
 After that it will leave with my security people, and we can get some real work done.
 You should also take a look at the arrangements my father made with Manwë.”

 Storm glanced over the file.
 "Our relationship is a very complicated web of loyalties, isn't it?"

 "They all are.
 As royalty I'm used to the tangled webs of influence and duty and honour.
 You'll need to find a way to internalize it too."

 Storm bowed with a dramatic flourish.
 “Your Majesty.”

-Vic bowed just as low.
+Archie bowed just as low.
 “Storm Varda Wildfire."
-She straightened gracefully, then made a little giggling squee and hopped with excitement.
+He straightened gracefully, then made a little giggling shiver and hopped with excitement.
 "Oh yes, Auntie.
 I like you already.
 This can work.”